Fidelity Investments Review

 Fidelity Active Trader Pro Rating

-- Conditional trade ticket that lets you submit multiple orders at once
+- Conditional trade ticket that can submit multiple orders simultaneously

 - Time & sales data